Skip to main content Skip to secondary navigation

 To join our interest list please sign up here

-Work with a PCJ in the Bay partner organization on climate resilience and community engagement projects in a paid summer fellowship.
-PCJ Fellowships are open to undergraduate and graduate students.
-Check out the Summer 2024 Fellowship Opportunities and apply by February 13, 2024!
+Work with a PCJ in the Bay partner organization on climate resilience and community engagement projects during summer 2025!
+Check out the fellowship opportunities and meet the 2024 fellows.

-Enroll in a course that is partnering with a PCJ organization.
-Courses offered this spring:
+Enroll in a course that incorporates environmental justice and/or community engagement.
+Courses offered this winter:

 -Just Religion: Spirituality, Social Action, and the Climate Crisis (RELIGST 41)